linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 ### Use snippets

+- Snippets is one of my favorite things
 - I use these in case I want to:
   - Add one of my YouTube videos
   - Add a code block